 How Does it Work?

-Aesel is a back-end server architecture which independently communicates between different Augmented Reality & Virtual Reality devices.
+Aesel is a back-end server architecture which independently communicates between different Augmented Reality, Virtual Reality, and Traditional devices.
 It tracks object locations, rotations, and scaling, then streams these out to devices that need them.
 In addition it tracks relationships between different coordinate systems and 3D assets, and distributes this information out to devices.